Presented by IBM

 As AI becomes an integral part of federal operations, the lessons from the IRS and IBM’s collaboration will serve as a roadmap for other agencies.
 By focusing on specific use cases, starting small, and scaling success, agencies can harness the power of AI to transform how they deliver services and achieve their missions.

-This interviews was part of the program AI for Agencies: Modernization and Taxpayer Service which explores the transformative role of artificial intelligence within federal agencies, with a focus on the IRS's efforts to modernize operations, enhance taxpayer experiences, and optimize workforce management.
+This interview was part of the program AI for Agencies: Modernization and Taxpayer Service which explores the transformative role of artificial intelligence within federal agencies, with a focus on the IRS's efforts to modernize operations, enhance taxpayer experiences, and optimize workforce management.
 Hosted by Francis Rose and presented by IBM, the program features in-depth discussions with leaders from the IRS and IBM on AI’s strategic implementation, from use-case-driven approaches to its impact on application modernization and human resource management.